Keto Pumpkin Cheesecake Recipe

 I’ve heard a rumor that to avoid the cheesecake cracking don’t open the oven.
 I’ve never been able to try that.
 I have to peek.
 And jiggle my cheesecakes to see if they set.
 So sometimes they crack.
 And then I either top with whipped cream or a sour cream topping and no one ever notices.

 My favorite healthy crust for keto pumpkin pie cheesecake is a nut crust.
-It is quick and simple to chop nuts in a food processor with some butter and sweetener and use that for a crust.
+It is quick and simple to chop nuts in a food processor with some butter and sweetener and use that for a crust on sugar-free pumpkin cheesecake.

-You can sub in another nut if you prefer but pecans pair really well with pumpkin.
+You can sub in another nut if you prefer, but pecans pair well with pumpkin.
+An almond flour crust tastes the most like a graham cracker crust.

 I do not have a coconut flour option for this crust but you can make this crustless.
 Or use sunflower seeds in place of the nuts.

 Cheesecake should always be stored in the refrigerator.
 You can keep it up to a week tightly wrapped.
 You can also freeze it for 2-3 months.
 I like to freeze individual slices so I can just take out the amount needed.
-Thaw in the fridge, place on a pretty plate, and top with some fresh whipped cream and no one will ever know it was leftover.
+Thaw in the fridge, place on a pretty plate, and top with some fresh whipped cream and a sprinkle of ground cinnamon, and no one will ever know it was leftover.

 Ingredients